sainaveenbysani/receipt_processor/README.md

 6) Use below command to check whether the docker image is available in your local images.
    `docker images`
 7) Here you should see an image with name sai-docker.
-8) Lastly run the image in container with the below command `docker run --publish 8080:8080 sai-docker`
+8) Lastly run the image in container with the below command, As of now the application server is using embedded Apache tomcat that will be intialized at port 8080.
+Make sure to run it only at port 8080.
+   `docker run --publish 8080:8080 sai-docker`
 9) It should start a spring boot project and run in your local environment.
 10) Test the API's using local host at port number 8080.